 ROMNEY: So we went to the company and we said, look, you can't have any illegals working on our property.
 I'm running for office, for Pete's sake, I can't have illegals.
 It turns out that once again they had hired someone who had falsified their documents, had documents, and therefore we fired them.
 And let me tell you, it is hard in this country as an individual homeowner to know if people who are contractors working at your home, if they have hired people that are illegal.
 If I'm president, we'll put in an E-Verify system, which you have opposed —

 ROMNEY: — to make sure that we can find out who's here illegally and not, and crack down on people who come here illegally.

 That "I'm running for office, for Pete's sake, I can't have illegals" threatens to haunt Romney through the remainder of the primary campaign season and beyond if he gets the nomination.
 It was a gaffe forced by Perry's aggressive use of the issue.

 Which makes it fascinating that Perry didn't use this bit of Romney's past earlier, especially when Romney was pummeling him for supporting in-state college tuition in Texas for young undocumented immigrants.

 In the era of Twitter and other social media where opposition research is crowdsourced, the information that Perry used to put Romney on the defensive on immigration was readily available.

-In a border state like Texas with its large population of undocumented workers, that would presumably be a fairly common experience and one that was hard to avoid.
+In a border state like Texas with its large population of undocumented workers, that would presumably be a fairly common experience that would be awfully hard to avoid.

 One thing is certain.
 We haven't heard the last on the issue of the undocumented workers who once worked on the Romney property.

-And just as certainly, there's someone out there who doesn't want to see Perry get the Republican presidential nomination, maybe working on Romney's behalf but not necessarily, who at this very moment is trying to determine if Perry has an undocumented worker problem, too.
+And just as certain, there's someone out there who doesn't want to see Perry as the Republican presidential nominee, maybe working on Romney's behalf but not necessarily, who at this very moment is trying to determine if Perry has his own undocumented-worker problem, too.